noahtay15/noahtay15/README.md

   <ul>
     <li>
       <a href = "https://github.com/noahtay15/peer8-Peer_Review_Web_Application">Peer8 Peer Review Web Application System</a>
       <p>This was the final project of my Software Engineering class.
 We were tasked to make a peer review system that allowed student and instructor accounts.
 This project was meant as a simulation of Scrum Agile development methodology.
 We only completed one sprint, so the entire project isn't fully complete, but there is a lot done, plus a whole lot of documentation.
 In this repository there is both the documentation for sprint 1, and some documentation for what sprint 2 would look like, if we were to actually continue the development.
-In case you don't want to go through the hassle of trying to set up local hosting to view what it looks like, there are some screenshots of the pages in the Users Guide section of the project document file.</p>
+In case you don't want to go through the hassle of trying to set up local hosting to view what it looks like, there are some screenshots of the pages in the User's Guide section of the project document file.</p>
     </li>
   </ul>